PlotoZypresse/graphix_io/README.md

 - **Read** graphs from text files:
   - File format: `start_vertex end_vertex weight`
-  - Each line represents one edge.
+  - Each line represents one edge (invalid or malformed lines are skipped).
 - **Write** graphs to text files:
-  - Automatically ensures undirected edges are written only once.
+  - Automatically ensures undirected edges are written only once
+  - Uses a simple in-memory Vec-based scan; no `Hash` or `Eq` bounds required on the weight type
 - **Designed to work with** [`graphix::GraphRep<K>`](https://crates.io/crates/graphix).
 - **Minimal dependencies**, fast and lightweight.